-The measurement of white blood cells and their type is included in the General Blood Test and includes two sections.
-'White blood cell count' means the total and absolute number of white blood cells (leukocytes) and their types in 1 mm3 of blood.
-The other section comprises of basophils, eosinophils, lymphocytes, monocytes and neutrophils.
+The measurement of white blood cells and their type is included in the Complete Blood Count and includes two sections.
+"White blood cell count" means the total and the absolute number of white blood cells (leukocytes) and their types in 1 mm3 of blood.
+The other section comprises basophils, eosinophils, lymphocytes, monocytes, and neutrophils.
 Since the percentages are always equal to 100%, an increase in the percentage of one type of white blood cell causes a mandatory decrease in the percentage of at least one other type of white blood cell.

-"Turn to the left" means that there is an increased number of immature neutrophils in peripheral blood.
-Neutrophils are usually depicted from left (young cells) to right (mature cells).
-A low number of left-leaning total white blood cells indicates a recovery following bone marrow suppression or an infection of such intensity that the demand for neutrophils in the tissues is greater than the ability of the bone marrow to release them into circulation.
-A high number of left-leaning total white blood cells indicates increased neutrophil release from the bone marrow in response to an infection or inflammation.
+"Left shift" means that there is an increased number of immature neutrophils in peripheral blood.
+Neutrophils are usually depicted from the left (young cells) to the right (mature cells).
+A low number of left-shift total white blood cells indicates a recovery following bone marrow suppression or an infection of such intensity that the demand for neutrophils in the tissues is greater than the ability of the bone marrow to release them into circulation.
+A high number of left-shift total white blood cells indicates increased neutrophil release from the bone marrow in response to an infection or inflammation.

-"Turn to the right" means that neutrophils have more nuclear lobes than normal.
-This happens in liver disease, Down syndrome, in megoblastic and pernicious anemia.
+"Right shift" means that neutrophils have more nuclear lobes than normal.
+This happens in liver disease, Down syndrome, megaloblastic and pernicious anemia.

 Causes of White Blood Cells Increase

-Abscess, actinomycosis, amputation, Andersen's disease, anemia (acquired, haemolytic), anorexia, anoxia, carbon, appendicitis, bacterial infections, blastomycosis, bronchitis, burns, chickenpox, acute cholecystitis, cholelithiasis, cholera, cirrhosis (with necrosis), colon cancer, epileptic seizures, Crohn's disease, laryngitis, Cushing's syndrome, cytomegalovirus infection, dengue fever, diphtheria, rupture of aortic aneurysm, ectopathitis, ectoplasmosis, dysproteinemia, dysproteinemia strain, endocarditis, Epstein-Barr virus infection, embryonic erythroblastosis, exercise, ultraviolet radiation, fatty liver, fever of unknown origin, G6PD deficiency, gangrene, glomerulonephritis (metastreptococcal), gout (acute), heart transplant rejection, bleeding, hepatitis (alcoholic), hepatoma, hookworm, Hodgkin's disease, idiopathic myelofibrosis, infection (bacterial, parasitic), infectious mononucleosis, intestinal obstruction, ketoacidosis, lactic acidosis, Legionnaires' disease, leukemia, leukocytosis, lymphoma, meningitis, menstruation, myocardial infarction, myocarditis, pancreatitis, peritonitis, pneumonia, poisoning (arthropods, chemicals, minerals, other poisons), true multicellularemia, post-operative stress, smallpox, stress, pulmonary cholangitis, systemic lupus erythematosus, tonsillitis, toxic shock syndrome, transfusion reaction, trauma, tuberculosis, tularemia, tumor necrosis, ulcers, ultraviolet radiation, UV radiation number, Wegener granulomatosis, Weil's disease.
+Abscess, actinomycosis, amputation, Andersen's disease, anemia (acquired, haemolytic), anorexia, anoxia, anthrax, appendicitis, bacterial infections, blastomycosis, bronchitis, burns, chickenpox, acute cholecystitis, cholelithiasis, cholera, cirrhosis (with necrosis), colon cancer, epileptic seizures, Crohn's disease, laryngitis, Cushing's syndrome, cytomegalovirus infection, dengue fever, diphtheria, rupture of aortic aneurysm, diverticulitis, diverticulosis, dysproteinemia, eclampsia, electroconvulsive therapy, emotional stress, empyema, endocarditis, Epstein-Barr virus infection, embryonic erythroblastosis, exercise, ultraviolet radiation, fatty liver, fever of unknown origin, G6PD deficiency, gangrene, glomerulonephritis (metastreptococcal), gout (acute), heart transplant rejection, bleeding, hepatitis (alcoholic), hepatoma, hookworm, Hodgkin's disease, idiopathic myelofibrosis, infection (bacterial, parasitic), infectious mononucleosis, intestinal obstruction, ketoacidosis, lactic acidosis, Legionnaires' disease, leukemia, leukocytosis, lymphoma, meningitis, menstruation, myocardial infarction, myocarditis, pancreatitis, peritonitis, pneumonia, poisoning (arthropods, chemicals, minerals, other poisons), polycythemia vera, post-operative stress, pregnancy, paroxysmal tachycardia, proleukemia, retroperitoneal fibrosis, rheumatic fever, sepsis, shock, smallpox, stress, pyogenic cholangitis, systemic lupus erythematosus, tonsillitis, toxic shock syndrome, transfusion reaction, trauma, tuberculosis, tularemia, tumor necrosis, ulcers, ultraviolet radiation, uremia, yellow fever, Wegener granulomatosis, Weil disease.
 Medications: Allopurinol, anesthetics, atropine sulfate, barbiturates, diethylcarbamazine, epinephrine, erythromycin, steroids, streptomycin sulfate, sulfonamides.
-Herbs or natural remedies that increase Stimulating Factor (GCSF) as well as those that increase lymphocytes include Viscum album and Echinacea purpurea.
+Herbs or natural remedies that increase stimulating factor (GCSF) as well as those that increase lymphocytes include Viscum album and Echinacea purpurea.

 Causes of Neutrophils Increase

-Acute infections, allergies, anemia, anoxia, stress, appendicitis, asthma, burns, cancer, chickenpox, cholecystitis, cholera, colitis, dermatitis, Cushing's syndrome, diabetic acidosis, diphtheria, fear, G6PD deficiency, gangrene, gout, hemorrhage, inflammation, ketoacidosis, pregnancy and childbirth, leukemia, leukocytosis, lymphoma, meningitis (pyogenic), myocardial infarction, osteocardiosis, osteomyelitis ritonitida, pernicious anemia, pneumonia, poisoning (carbon monoxide, lead, mercury, arsenic, turpentine), polycythemia vera, postoperative stress, pulmonary infarction, pyelonephritis, rheumatic fever, rheumatoid arthritis, salpingitis, scarlet fever, sepsis, smallpox, smoking, thyroiditis, tonsillitis, transfusion reaction, typhoid, ureaemia.
-Medications: Acetylcholine, benzene, carbon monoxide, casein, chloropropamide, corticosteroids, corticotropin, ringworm, epinephrine, ethylene glycol, histamine, heparin, insect poisoning, lithium chloride, lead
+Acute infections, allergies, anemia, anoxia, stress, appendicitis, asthma, burns, cancer, chickenpox, cholecystitis, cholera, colitis, Cushing's syndrome dermatitis, diabetic acidosis, diphtheria, diverticulitis, diverticulosis, eclampsia, G6PD deficiency, gangrene, gout, hemorrhage, inflammation, ketoacidosis, pregnancy and childbirth, leukemia, leukocytosis, lymphoma, meningitis (pyogenic), myocardial infarction, osteomyelitis, otitis media, pancreatitis, panic, peritonitis, pernicious anemia, pneumonia, poisoning (carbon monoxide, lead, mercury, arsenic, turpentine), polycythemia vera, postoperative stress, pulmonary infarction, pyelonephritis, rheumatic fever, rheumatoid arthritis, salpingitis, scarlet fever, sepsis, smallpox, smoking, thyroiditis, tonsillitis, transfusion reaction, typhoid, uremia.
+Medications: Acetylcholine, benzene, carbon monoxide, casein, chloropropamide, corticosteroids, corticotropin, ringworm, epinephrine, ethylene glycol, histamine, heparin, insect poisons, lead, lithium, mercury, potassium chloride and turpentine.

 Causes of Eosinophilic Increase

-Addison's disease, allergies, kidney disease, asthma, brucellosis, cancer (bone, brain, ovarian, testicular), chorea, coccidioidomycosis, dermatitis, diverticulitis, ectochemical, leukemia, eczema, lupus, leukocytosis, Löffler syndrome, malaria, metastatic carcinoma, parasitic infections, pemphigus, pernicious anemia, phlebitis, true polycythemia, psoriasis, jaundice-induced pruritus, radiotherapy, rheumatoid arthritis, cellular anemia, splenectomy, thrombophlebitis, tuberculosis, ulcerative colitis, Sjogren's syndrome.
+Addison's disease, allergies, kidney disease, asthma, brucellosis, cancer (bone, brain, ovarian, testicular), chorea, coccidioidomycosis, dermatitis, diverticulitis, diverticulosis, eczema, gangrene, allergic rhinitis, Hodgkin's disease, leprosy, leukemia (chronic granulocytic), leukocytosis, Löffler syndrome, malaria, metastatic carcinoma, parasitic infections, pemphigus, pernicious anemia, phlebitis, polycythemia vera, psoriasis, jaundice-induced pruritus, radiotherapy, rheumatoid arthritis, rhinitis, sarcoidosis, sickle cell anemia, splenectomy, thrombophlebitis, tuberculosis, ulcerative colitis, Sjogren's syndrome.
 Medications: Antibiotics (associated with allergic reactions), allopurinol, aminosalicylic acid, antispasmodics, cephalosporins, chlorpropamide, digoxin, heparin, imipramine, methotrexate, nitrofurantoin, penicillin, phenothiazine, procainamide, procarbazine, propranolol, quinidine, streptomycin, sulphonamides, tetracycline.

 Causes of Basophil Increase

-Allergic reaction to food / medicine / inhaled substances, chicken pox, chronic myelogenous leukemia, erythroderma, Heinz body anemia, Hodgkin's disease, hypothyroidism, radiation, leukocytosis, myelofibrosis, myxedema, nephrotic syndrome, periarthritis, polycythemia, seronosis, sinusitis, smallpox, splenectomy, ulcerative colitis, urticaria.
-Medications: Antithyroid, desipramine, estrogen.
+Allergic reaction to food/medicine/inhaled substances, chickenpox, chronic myelogenous leukemia, erythroderma, anemia with Heinz bodies, Hodgkin's disease, hypothyroidism, radiation, leukocytosis, myelofibrosis, myxedema, nephrotic syndrome, periarteritis, polycythemia vera, sinusitis, smallpox, splenectomy, ulcerative colitis, urticaria.
+Medications: Antithyroid, desipramine, estrogens.